 Once a feline has contracted toxoplasmosis it can shed parasites for weeks in its waste.
 This makes the litter box especially dangerous for pregnant women, but it isn’t the only area you should pay close attention to.
 Cats that go in and out of the house are known to scratch and eliminate in sandboxes and even your garden.
 This is why it is important to keep the kids’ sandbox covered when not in use and to wear gloves when doing any kind of outside work, especially gardening, when pregnant.

-No, of course not!
 There is no need to say goodbye to your kitty during pregnancy.
 It is also hard to stay away from your pet.
 We know how persistent cats can be.
 They aren’t going to let you ignore them.
 Steering clear of your kitty isn’t good for it.
 Cats hate change and if they feel you’re pushing them away they can become depressed or act out in hopes of getting your attention.
 Instead, you can follow a few safety tips to keep yourself and your unborn baby safe during this special time.

-1. Avoid the litter box
+1. Avoid the Litter Box

 If you have no one to tackle this task during pregnancy, wear gloves and wash your hands immediately once you’re finished.

-2. Keep the litter box clean
+2. Keep the Litter Box Clean

 Toxoplasmosis generally isn’t infectious in the first day or so after being passed in stool.
 If the litter box stays scooped and changed, it lessens your chances of being exposed.